What is Cocaine?

 What are the effects of Cocaine?

-- Cocaine causes a sudden increase in heart rate, blood pressure and body temperature.
+- Cocaine is a short-acting stimulant drug that causes a sudden increase in heart rate, blood pressure and body temperature.

 - Some users report feelings of confidence, alertness, and a speedy euphoria.